EP 35: How Saying Yes Opened the Door to Transformational Projects with Jaidev Sankar of AECOM

 Amanda Rogers, Director of Construction and Chief of Construction - Aviation of The Port Authority of New York & New Jersey, shares insights from her career leading complex transportation and infrastructure projects.
 Amanda highlights lessons on resilience, collaboration and the importance of mentorship and workforce development, while showing how leadership and adaptability drive success across projects of all scales.

-Building Legacy and Culture in Architecture with Guy Geier of FXCollaborative
+EP 23: Building Legacy and Culture in Architecture with Guy Geier of FXCollaborative

 We’re joined by Guy Geier, Senior Partner at FXCollaborative, who shares insights from a distinguished career in architecture spanning decades of transformative urban design and sustainability.